 Storage modes

-picks S3 if a sealed day exists remotely, otherwise local.local
+autopicks S3 if a sealed day exists remotely, otherwise local.localforces local Delta tables.s3forces S3 and usesS3Config.to_delta_storage_options()to construct reader options.

 Health, lifecycle, and reliability